tytydraco/yessleep/out/My_girlfriend_was_obsessed_with_collecting_human_eyeballs_I_should_have_left_sooner.md

 That night, I dreamed she was peeling my eyes from their sockets like grapes.

-When she moved in, I noticed the small wooden box on her dresser.
+A week later, I noticed the small wooden box on our dresser.
 When I asked about it, she traced her finger along its polished edge, and for a moment, her expression changed to something hungry.

 "Just keepsakes from special cases," she said, then changed the subject.